redux-saga/redux-saga/docs/Glossary.md

 ### Blocking/Non-blocking call

 A Blocking call means that the Saga yielded an Effect and will wait for the outcome of its execution before resuming to the next instruction inside the yielding Generator.

+A Non-blocking call means that the Saga will resume immediately after yielding the Effect.

 For example

 ```javascript
 function* saga() {